 and in Myanmar, formerly Burma.
 She has exhibited in several national shows and throughout the state of California for over 30 years.

-Her work is in several collections including Kaiser Hospital, Marin General Hospital, the David and Lucile Packard Foundation, the Ron Collins Collection, the William F. Black Collection and the Tempe Public Library in Arizona.
+Her work is in several collections including Kaiser Hospital, Marin General Hospital, the David and Lucile Packard Foundation, the Ron Collins Collection, the William F. Black Collection, Stanford Medical Center and Tempe Public Library in Arizona.